The value driven by your experiences

 Note

-All time reports Incremental Revenue from the date the experience was first launched but does not extend beyond April 2017.
+All time reports Incremental Revenue from the date the experience was first launched but doesn’t extend beyond April 2017. |

 Incremental Value by experience

 In your Experience list page, we’ll show you the Incremental Revenue for each of your experiences, so you can see how it differs from one to another.
-As with all the columns in this page, you can sort depending on what you are interested in.
+As with all the columns in this page, you can sort depending on what you’re interested in.
 In the following example, we see that the user has sorted to show the best performing experiences by revenue:

 Taking a rounded view of incremental value